Best Nursing Schools in Nevada: Online & Campus

 Whether you’re a high school senior thinking about a career in nursing, an RN who wants to earn a bachelor’s degree, or an APRN deciding to go for a doctorate, nursing schools in Nevada have you covered.
 Pursuing a nursing degree makes a lot of sense if you live in Nevada: jobs for registered nurses are projected to grow by an astonishing 22.3% in the coming years — nearly 10% higher than the national average.
 And other types of nurses are expected to see similarly high job demand.

-Keep reading to learn about accredited online and campus programs from the best nursing schools in Nevada and how they can help you reach your academic and career goals.
+Learn about accredited online and campus programs from the best nursing schools in Nevada and how they can help you reach your academic and career goals.
+Continue reading to see which schools made it onto our list as the best choices for prospective students like you.

 Types of Nursing Programs Available in Nevada